 Unfortunately not all elephant tourism in Sri Lanka was as positive as my visit to Gal Oya National Park, and my next safari was a beacon of irresponsible tourism and bad management.

-A trip to Minneriya National Park was to be the source of my second elephant safari in Sri Lanka.
+A trip to Minneriya National Park, one of the most popular destinations in Sri Lanka, was to be the source of my second elephant safari in Sri Lanka.
 A park that was every inch as beautiful and spectacular as Gal Oya, but unlike the previous national park, this was destined to be far more packed with tourists, and far less responsible.

 Easily accessible from Pollannaruwa and renowned for large elephant herds that congregate at the Minneriya tank, a vast man made lake, to graze on the long grass and cool down in the refreshing water alongside a whole host of birds, reptiles, leopards and other wildlife, Minneriya is one of Sri Lanka’s premier wildlife tourism attractions.